 Editor's note: Call flows to remove N19 tunnels between UPF(s) controlled by different SMF(s) are FFS.

 Editor's note: It is FFS whether a Call flow is needed to show how each SMF serving a 5G VN group knows that that the list of MAC addresses of a UE member has changed (e.g. based on MAC address learning at UPF).

+6.5.3.3 UPF Topology management